firedev.com

 end

 But this is ridiculous.
 It adds a private method on User that is calling god knows what.
 Besides I don’t like the ‘Thin Controllers, Fat Models’ concept.
-As a one-man operation, there is simply not enough man-power to deal with ten feet long models.
+As a one-man operation there is simply not enough man-power to deal with ten feet long models.
 My motto is:

-Thin Everything!
+Thin Everythin’!

 class User